liquidapps-io/docs/docs/dsps/dsp-node.md

 And fill in the following details:
 ### Demux Backend
+DEMUX_BACKEND

+- state_history_plugin
-DEMUX_BACKEND - state_history_plugin or zmq_plugin only if using nodeos with eosrio's version of the ZMQ plugin: https://github.com/eosrio/eos_zmq_plugin
+- zmq_plugin - only if using nodeos with eosrio's version of the ZMQ plugin: https://github.com/eosrio/eos_zmq_plugin

 ### IPFS Cluster
 IPFS_HOST - ipfs hostname